 Benedict College recognizes that students may acquire knowledge equivalent to that obtained through completion of courses through their professional experience or other methods of instruction.
-Prior knowledge may be demonstrated in three ways: (1) standardized examinations administered by nationally recognized external testing organizations; (2) assessments for direct credit administered by recognized educational agencies; and (3) portfolio assessment conducted by Benedict College faculty.
-Prior learning assessment is a student-centered process for awarding students college credit for demonstrated knowledge and is administered through of the office of the Registrar and Student Records in coordination with the office of Extended Learning Services.
+Prior knowledge may be demonstrated in three ways: (1) standardized examinations administered by nationally recognized external testing organizations; (2) assessments for direct credit administered by Benedict College departmental faculty; and (3) portfolio assessment conducted by Benedict College faculty.
+Prior learning assessment is a student-centered process for awarding students college credit for demonstrated knowledge and is administered through the Office of the Registrar and Student Records in coordination with the office of Extended Learning Services.